Baloo: Japanese anime (1989)

-In 1989 Japanese anime television series Jungle Book Shōnen Mowgli also based on The Jungle Book, Baloo, (voiced by Banjō Ginga in Japanese and A.J.
+In 1989 Japanese anime television series Jungle Book Shōnen Mowgli, also based on The Jungle Book, Baloo (voiced by Banjō Ginga in Japanese and A.J.
 Henderson in the English dub) is more faithfully depicted as a strict teacher of Mowgli, not above getting physical in his displeasure when the boy is being difficult.
 Like his Disney self, he is a sloth bear by species.
 In the episode "The Cold Fang", Akela reveals that Baloo lost his mother and sibling to a pack of Dholes, which became the reason for his serious nature.

-Live Action Series (1998)
+Live action series (1998)

 In the live-action TV series Mowgli: The New Adventures of the Jungle Book based on the original Jungle Book stories, Baloo is once again given a more sensible personality faithful to that of the books.

-2010 animated series (2010–2015)
+2010 animated series (2010–2020)

-In the Indian computer-animated TV series The Jungle Book, Baloo (voiced by Jimmy Hibbert and David Willis) is once again given a more conservative personality faithful to that of the books.
-He is also depicted in this series as wearing glasses and, like his Disney self, as a tall and obese sloth bear with a bipedal gait.
+In the Indian animated TV series The Jungle Book, Baloo (voiced by Jimmy Hibbert and David Wills) is once again given a more conservative personality faithful to that of the books.
+He is also depicted in this series as wearing glasses and, like his Disney self, as a tall and obese himalayan brown bear with a bipedal gait.